Nov05/django-tally/README.md

 Locally add system environment variables in the Python virtual environment (No quotation marks).

-You can add `.env` in the django-tally folder, and the following lines to the file.
-Every when you start the virtual environment, those variables will be set automatically.
+You can add a `.env` file in the django-tally folder, then add the following lines to the file.
+Every time when you start the virtual environment, those variables will be set automatically.
 (In `.gitignore` file, `.env` has been added.)
 ```
 RDS_DB_NAME=*